| |

 Sheet of puff pastry on a tray

-Spread with the goat cheese mixture, allowing a 1-inch border around the edges.
+With a small stepped palette knife, spread the goat cheese mixture over the pastry, allowing a 1-inch border around the outer edge.

 Goat cheese spread on a rectangle of puff pastry